Auto Position Movement Panel (Gait)

 9. Servo Management Buttons

 These buttons will allow you to add, delete, fine-tune, and release all servos.
-To delete a servo, first enable the Port Edit mode checkbox, click on the Servo border, and press the DEL key on the keyboard.
+First, enable the Port Edit mode checkbox to delete a servo, click on the Servo border, and press the DEL key on the keyboard.
 To fine-tune the servo positions, press the fine-tune button and use the options available (Add, Subtract, Multiply, Divide, Set to, & Invert) to change the position values.

 10. Clear/Change Image Button